-- We assume there are no negative edge weights - GOAL: (1) Dijkstra's algorithm scans vertices in increasing order of their shortest path length from s; and (2) before it scans a vertex, the dist value of that vertex is correct i.e. it is the shortest path length from s to that vertex. - Assume the vertices are labelled 1, 2, ... n by increasing order of shortest path length from s.
-We break ties in this sorting the same way that Dijkstra's breaks ties in removing vertices from the heap. - We'll fix a graph G, and show our goal by induction on x, the label of a vertex in the above ordering.
+- We assume there are no negative edge weights - GOAL: 1) Dijkstra's algorithm scans vertices in increasing order of their shortest path distance from s; and 2) before it scans a vertex, the dist value of that vertex is correct i.e. it is the shortest path distance from s to that vertex. - Assume the vertices are labelled 1, 2, ... n by increasing order of shortest path distance from s.
+We break ties in this sorting the same way that Dijkstra's breaks ties in removing vertices from the heap. - We'll fix a graph G, and show our goal by induction on x, the number of vertices scanned so far by Dijkstra's.